Sunday Mornings at St. Theodore's

 A collection of money is taken at this point.
 Often a piece of music is sung or played while the collection is being taken.
 Our offerings symbolize both our bringing of ourselves to worship and our support of the life of the community.
 It is fine for you to put whatever amount of money in or to put in nothing at all.
 The bread and wine we will use for Communion and the money that has been collected are brought to the Altar Table and the liturgical ministers set the Table for Communion.

 At the end of the Eucharistic Prayer everyone prays the Lord’s Prayer.
-Then Fr.
-Will breaks a piece of the bread, symbolizing Christ’s body being broken for us.
-After this symbolic breaking, some more practical preparations are made which might include pouring additional chalices of wine, breaking the bread into pieces for distribution, etc. Once the bread and wine are ready, Fr.
-Will invites people to the meal.
+Then the Celebrant breaks a piece of the bread, symbolizing Christ’s body being broken for us.
+After this symbolic breaking, some more practical preparations are made which might include pouring additional chalices of wine, breaking the bread into pieces for distribution, etc. Once the bread and wine are ready, the people are invited to the meal.

 The congregation comes forward and kneels at the altar to receive communion.
 The ushers will help guide you.
 The official policy of the Episcopal Church is that all baptized people may receive Communion.
 We have broadened that policy to invite anyone who is seeking God to receive.